URAD DAL & MOONG DAL IDLI

 The specialty of this variety of the popular South Indian breakfast item idlis, is that they are made without rice.
 They are made of Urad dal ( black gram dal) and Moong dal ( Green gram Dal).
 This in no way takes away from the taste of the idlis which in fact come out soft and fluffy.

-This recipe comes in handy for those who wish to avoid rice for health reasons.
-It is also useful for those who observe fast on some particular days by not eating anything made of rice.
+This recipe comes in handy for those who wish to have idlis but not those made with rice.
+It is also useful for those who observe fast on particular days by not eating anything made of rice.

 The addition of finely grated ginger and crushed green chillies gives the idlis a spicy flavour of their own.
 Do try this and let me know what you think of it.